pivotal/docs-tap/intellij-extension/getting-started.md

 ## <a id="prereqs"></a> Prerequisites

-Before you get started, ensure you have completed [Installing Tanzu Developer Tools for IntelliJ](installation.md).
+Before you get started, ensure you have completed [Installing Tanzu Developer Tools for IntelliJ](install.md).

 ## <a id="create-workload-yaml"></a> Create the workload.yaml file

-You must include a file named `workload.yaml` in your project, for example, `my-project/config/workload.yaml`.
+In your project, you must include a file named `workload.yaml`, for example, `my-project/config/workload.yaml`.

 The `workload.yaml` file provides instructions to the Supply Chain Choreographer about how to build and manage a workload.